 What is coaching, and how does it differ from mentoring and consulting?

 Career coaching consists of an informed series of customized questions, each of which is based on deep listening by the coach.
 The coach listens not only for what is said, but how it is said.
-The coach then partners with the coachee to help him/her gain a better understanding of what is holding them back.
+The coach then partners with the client to help him/her gain a better understanding of what is holding them back.
 The goal is for clients to reach their own conclusions and unlock their potential.Mentoring is the transfer of knowledge from a more experienced person to a less experienced person.
 Consulting focuses on offering solutions.

 What is the typical number of sessions needed to gain any benefit from coaching?

-While there are no hard and fast rules, and it depends on the nature of the issue and how “coachable” the coachee is, sessions are often set up in groups of 3, 6, or 12.
+While there are no hard and fast rules, and it depends on the nature of the issue and how “coachable” the client is, sessions are often set up in groups of 3, 6, or 12.
 It also depends upon how frequently the sessions are held.
 The key is to customize the coaching based on individual needs.

 How often should we meet?